Limassol: Venetian rule

-Cyprus was sold in 1489 to Venice by the Cypriot Queen Catherine Cornaro.
-The Venetians were not interested in Cyprus.
-They only wanted to tax and exploit the island’s resources.
+In 1489 Cyprus was sold to Venice by the Cypriot queen Catherine Cornaro.
+The Venetians were not interested in Cyprus and only wanted to tax and exploit the island's resources.
 All the inhabitants were enslaved by the Venetians, and were obliged to give a third of their income, including products of the land.
 Travelers who visited Cyprus in the 16th century commented on the poor condition of the local population in the towns of the island.

-In 1538 the Ottomans captured the city and the Limassol castle.
-The Venetian governor of Cyprus, after recapturing the castle, decided to demolish it in order to avoid its possible seizure.
-This destruction was completed in 1567-68.
+In 1538 the Ottomans captured the city and Limassol Castle.
+The Venetian governor of Cyprus, after recapturing the castle, decided to demolish it to avoid its possible seizure.
+This destruction was completed in 1567–1568.
 Two years later the Ottomans recaptured the city.